Knowledge is power.

 To calculate your average order value in a given time frame, take your total revenue and divide it by the total number of orders:

 Total Revenue ÷ Total No. of Orders = Average Order Value

 For example, if you made $10,000 from 120 sales in one month, then your AOV would be $83.33.

-To find out how to boost your average order value, read our guide: 4 Easy Ways to Massively Boost Sales with Upselling and Cross-Selling.
+To find out how to boost your AOV, read our guide: 10 Ways to Increase Average Order Value.